 Women collected hickory nuts to grind into nut flour for cakes and puddings, and shamans gathered hemlock needles for medicine that relaxes muscles and numbs pain, sometimes given to women to ease childbirth.
 During the early Contact Period, Indigenous people trapped beavers for the fur trade and planted crops in the rich lacustrine soil of drained beaver ponds.
 Extensive beaver marshes today often are legacies of ancient Indigenous land use.

 Part of this property contained the 17th century homestead of Elizabeth How, who was executed after being found guilty of witchcraft during the Salem Witch hysteria.

 Trails from each parking area connect to an extensive trail system that is part of the abutting Willowdale State Forest, where adventurous hikers can access miles of trails.

 Wide trails make for easy hiking or cross-country skiing as they wind through a hardwood upland on a relatively flat terrain.

 1.1 miles of easy terrain with connecting trails.

 Mature woodlands, a beaver pond and a large wetland characterize the landscape.
 In places the thick canopy creates perfect conditions for lush patches of ferns.
 The beaver-influenced wetland is notable for its open water and standing dead trees.

-White-tailed deer, fisher, coyote, mink and beaver inhabit the woods.
+Woodland mammals such as white-tailed deer, fisher, coyote, mink and beaver inhabit the woods and wetlands with their extensive food supply.
 It is an excellent destination to bird watch for spring migrants, as well as winter owls and wild turkey.

 From Route 1 North/Linebrook Road: Turn left onto Linebrook Road.
 Trailhead and parking 1.2 miles ahead on left.